 Other Treatments for Bursitis

 Herbal and homeopathic remedies are the most common natural choice for the treatment of bursitis.
 However because of the variety of symptoms the condition causes, combined therapy is often effective.
-The University of Missouri Orthopaedic Surgery site lists the following therapies for bursitis.
+University Orthopedics lists a variety of alternative therapies for bursitis, including.

 Always Talk to Your Health Care Provider